ZJAllen/ShushEngine/README.md

 The following example assumes the wiring according to Trinamic’s TMC5160-BOB Raspberry Pi [example](https://blog.trinamic.com/2018/02/19/stepper-motor-with-tmc5160/).

 Below is a simple Python script to get the motor spinning.
-You can copy/paste this or type it into your favorite text editor and save it on your RPi.
+You can run this by typing `python3 example.py` (once you're in the `/ShushEngine` root folder).
+The example code is as follows:

 ``` python
 import Shush